jouvetg/igm/igm/modules/process/flow_dt_thk.md

 # Description:

-This IGM module wraps up module iceflow, time_step and thk (check for each modules for the documentation).
+This IGM module wraps up module iceflow, time and thk (check for each modules for the documentation).